John McNairy: Federal judicial service

 The Judiciary Act of 1801 abolished the United States District Court for the District of Tennessee on February 13, 1801, and assigned McNairy to serve as a district judge on the United States Circuit Court for the Sixth Circuit.
 The Act was repealed on March 8, 1802, reestablishing the district court as of July 1, 1802.

+McNairy resigned from the bench in 1834.

-Death
+Death and legacy

 McNairy died on November 12, 1837, near Nashville, Tennessee.

-Honor

 McNairy County, Tennessee, is named in McNairy's honor.

+Slavery

+McNairy placed a runaway slave ad in 1801 offering a $5 reward for the return of an enslaved man named Ned, who "plays well on the Violin."

+Personal life

+McNairy got married in either 1788 or 1789 to Mary Bell Hunt (or Hunter) Robertson, who had been married twice before and widowed twice before "by Indian raids."
+Mary Bell's husband, Mark Robertson, brother of James Robertson, was killed March 1786 in the vicinity of Nashville "by the Indians."

+They had no children together.
+McNairy had several siblings who survived to adulthood: